Heggstad Petition Help

-In all of the above cases, interested parties may wish to pursue ex parte (i.e. without a formal hearing) Heggstad petitions under Probate Code Section 850.
+In all of the above cases, interested parties may wish to pursue an ex parte Heggstad petition (i.e. without a formal hearing) under Probate Code Section 850.

 Need help filing a Heggstad petition or other probate law matters?
 I can assist in San Mateo County, Santa Clara County, or Contra Costa County if the trust creator lives or lived in one of those counties, or if the trustee of the trust lives in one of those counties.
 I may also be able to assist trustees in other counties in California, even without having any connection with one of those counties.
 I’m an experienced probate lawyer with extensive Heggstad petition experience located in San Jose.